Click for biographies in:

 He serves on several professional boards and committees, including voting membership in The Recording Academy, with seven years on their Classical Grammy Awards Nominations Committee in Los Angeles.
 His service has also included many years of membership on the Board of Directors of the John W. Work III Memorial Foundation, which awards minority music scholarships nationally.
 A popular guest composer at Universities and music schools, Dr. Kurek also serves as an adjudicator in national music competitions, such as the Music Teachers National Association’s MTNA-Shepherd “Distinguished Composer of the Year” award, the Golden Key Honor Society, the Young Texas Artists Music Competition, the National Federation of Music Clubs Young Composers Competition, the Marion Richter American Music Awards, and the Victor Herbert/ASCAP Awards.

-Professor Kurek served several years as Chair of the Department of Music Composition at the Blair School of Music of Vanderbilt University in Nashville, Tennessee, and has now given up the administrative part of his position (while continuing to teach), in order to devote himself more fully to an increasing number of commissions.
+Professor Kurek served several years as Chair of the Department of Music Composition at the Blair School of Music of Vanderbilt University in Nashville, Tennessee, then gave up administrative duties in order to devote himself more fully to teaching and an increasing number of commissions.
 In May, 2020 he began a new chapter in his career, devoting himself full-time to composing and writing, taking on the title Professor Emeritus of Composition at Vanderbilt University.
 He previously held positions at the State University of New York at Fredonia and at the Chicago Musical College of Roosevelt University.
 His own teachers included European composers Hans Werner Henze and Eugene Kurtz, along with American Pulitzer-prize winners Leslie Bassett and William Bolcom at the University of Michigan, where he received the Doctor of Musical Arts degree in composition.
 In 2006, the Panhellenic Council and all ten sororities of Vanderbilt University presented Michael Kurek with the award “Best Blair Educator at Vanderbilt.”